-As many people who grow up in a chicken coop I have always had a dream about my very own garden.
+As many people who grew up in a chicken coop I’ve always had a dream about my very own garden.
 And luckily for me I’ve always had one.
-First my city garden, then Arizona desert garden which I admit was a bit boring with all its stones and now my big cottage garden.
+First I had my city garden in our vila in Czech.
+Later Arizona desert garden which I admit was a bit boring with all its stones and sand.
+And now I have my big cottage garden.
 Each with its own magic.

 …was my steep learning curve.
-I studied all my plants in latin, tested what I like… some things even several times – like a pond… and found out that no matter how much time I spend working there it’s never enough.
+I studied all my plants, learned the latin names and tested what I like.
+Some things I tried even several times – like a pond.
+There I found out that no matter how much time I spend working in the garden it’s never enough.

-I took a little gardening break while I was living in Arizona.
-My “garden” looked more like a moonscape with a cactus sticking out of the middle of it.
-And I must confess that I killed the one and only tree on the lot, because I left to visit my family in Czech during one summer…and the automatic irrigation stopped working.
+While I was living in Arizona I took a little gardening break.
+My “garden” looked more like a moonscape with one cactus sticking out of the middle of it.
+And I must confess that I killed the one and only tree on the lot.
+Well, not technically, because when I left to visit my family in Czech during one summer…the automatic irrigation stopped working.

-Now I am at my relax & enjoy and be self-sufficient phase.
+Now I am at my relax & enjoy and be self-sufficient phase, living in my cottage.
 I have my garden divided in three main sections:

-- several different lounge spots (I just love to look at all these cozy little nooks with nice furniture and think how great it would be to sit there if I had time)
+Actually several different lounge spots.
+I just love to look at all these cozy little nooks with nice furniture.
+It is great to think how great it would be to sit there if I had time.

-- beds of special decorative flowers and bushes (I am totally against wasting space on repeating the same flowers over and over.
-There is so many species and varieties I want to have one of each!!
-Maybe one day I will label them with name tags.)
+Beds of special decorative flowers and bushes.
+I am totally against wasting space on repeating the same flowers over and over.
+Because there is so many species and varieties I want to have one of each!!
+Maybe one day I will label them with name tags.

-- and my fruits and vegetable patch (after trial and error I am doing well with garlic, tomatoes and bell peppers, yellow squash, lettuce, strawberries, cherries, plums and apples)
+And my fruits and vegetable patch.
+After trial and error I am doing well with garlic, tomatoes and bell peppers, yellow squash, lettuce, beens, strawberries, cherries, plums and apples.